Skip to content

 ado create context -f $YAML_FILE

-If the context refers to a local project (a local context), a SQLite database created for the project if it doesn't exist.
+If the context refers to a local project (a local context), a SQLite database is created for the project if it doesn't exist.
 If the context refers to a remote project (a remote context), the MySQL database for the project must have been created separately.

 Listing available contexts